 How effective is it?

 Studies have shown Stretta Therapy helps reduce incidents of LOS relaxation and increases the valve’s thickness due to muscle growth and the sphincter getting thicker and stronger, reducing spontaneous reflux.

 Are there any issues or disadvantages?

-Following Stretta therapy, there may be pain in the chest or upper abdomen but this typically improves in three to five days.
+Following Stretta therapy there may be pain in the chest or upper abdomen, but this typically improves in three to five days.

 There are limited international studies involving Stretta and more multicentre, randomised, controlled trials with more samples and long-term follow-ups would be needed for a definitive conclusion.

 An early and objective diagnosis of reflux, such as Peptest provides, opens the door to lifestyle changes, and future treatment.
 Peptest can also be used after reflux treatments to assess the success or failure of any treatment.
 Find out more about Peptest and order your Peptest home testing kit now.

 Disclaimer: This blog post is for information only and is not an endorsement of the Stretta procedure.
 You should always consult your doctor prior to undertaking any treatment for reflux.
 This blog content was last updated in November 2020.